Home of English Grammar

 Answers

-1. The lecture was so interesting that the audience sat motionless.
+1. The lecture was so interesting that the audience sat motionless

-3. Raju worked so hard to succeed.
+3. Raju worked hard to succeed.

 4. The ointment alleviated his pain.